EpiphanyMachine/seed/README.md

 # Summary

-I created this project because I wanted to use Angular with Coffee-Script and Bootstrap and could not find a good seed project.
-The way I structured the directory was to put all files that need to be compiled in `/src`.
-If you use the recommended compile scripts below the will automatically be put into the correct locations.
+I created this project because I wanted to use Angular with Coffee-Script and Bootstrap and I could not find a good seed project.
+I structured the directory in such a way that all files requiring compiling are stored in `/src`.
+If you use the recommended compiler scripts below, all compiled files will automatically be put into the correct locations.
 I also included an Express server that servers the static files from `/public` on `http://0.0.0.0:4000`.

-The project combined into a prebuilt package the following:
+This project combines into a prebuilt package:

 * Angular
 * Bootstrap
 * Coffee-Script
 * D3
 * jQuery
-* LESS
+* LESSs

-If you would like to remove a specific library it should be as easy as deleting the file and the link to the file in `index.html`.
+If you would like to remove a specific library it should be as easy as deleting the file(s) and the link to the file in `index.html`.

 ## Quick Start